SUMMER AT NEW ROADS

 • Animation

-Join us for a dynamic one-week summer course designed as an entry point into the exciting world of animation.
+Join us for a dynamic two-week summer course designed as an entry point into the exciting world of animation.
 Throughout the program, participants will delve into fundamental animation principles and explore the art of crafting their own 2D animations.
 The short animation exercises and projects will focus on simple hand-drawn methods using animation apps on iPads.
 This course not only covers the technical intricacies of animation but also nurtures students' ability to reflect on their insights gained from creating and viewing animations.
-No prior experience in animation or drawing is necessary to enroll in this class. iPads will be provided for students.
+No prior experience in animation or drawing is necessary to enroll in this class. iPads and stylus pens will be provided for students.

 Instructor: Michelle Bernstein

-Times: Monday-Friday, 9:00 AM - 12:00 PM
+Times: Monday - Thursday, 9:00 AM -12:00 PM

-Price: $300
+Price: $540

 Instructor: Eli Schwartz